moonrepo/setup-rust/README.md

       - run: cargo test
 ```

+## Inputs

+The following inputs are available for the action, and can be passed via `with`.
+All inputs are
+optional.

+- `bins` - Comma-separated list of global binaries to install into Cargo.
+- `cache` - Toggle caching of directories.
+Defaults to `true`.
+- `cache-target` - Name of the target profile to cache.
+Defaults to `debug`.
+- `channel` - Toolchain specification/channel to explicitly install.
+- `components` - Comma-separated list of additional components to install.
+- `inherit-toolchain` - Inherit all toolchain settings from the `rust-toolchain.toml` file.
+Defaults
+  to `false`.
+- `targets` - Comma-separated list of additional targets to install.
+- `profile` - Profile to install.
+Defaults to `minimal`.

 ## Configuring the Rust toolchain

 This action will automatically install the appropriate toolchain with `rustup` by inspecting the